OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Signal Processing for OpenISAC

 where $\{b_i\}_{i=0}^{I}$ and $\{a_j\}_{j=0}^{J}$ are the feedforward/feedback coefficients.
 For the clutter components indexed by $p=P+1, \dots, P+C$, which exhibit near-zero Doppler shifts (i.e., $f_{D,s,p} \approx 0$), the IIR high-pass response provides strong attenuation.
 In contrast, the sensing targets indexed by $p=1, \dots, P$ possess non-zero Doppler shifts and are thus largely preserved after filtering.

 Compared with an FIR MTI filter of similar notch sharpness, the IIR design requires a significantly lower order, thereby reducing computational cost.
 Stability is ensured by placing all poles strictly inside the unit circle, and the notch cutoff should be set slightly above the maximum expected clutter Doppler.
-Our implementation allows customization of the filter coefficients and provides a MATLAB script to convert the resulting second-order section (SOS) matrix and gain vector into C code.
+Our implementation allows customization of the filter coefficients.
+In the experiments, we used the MATLAB Filter Design Tool to design a Butterworth high-pass IIR filter with normalized stopband/passband edges $0.005/0.01$, stopband attenuation $80$~dB, passband ripple $1$~dB, and filter order $15$, and exported the coefficients in second-order-section form.
+Other high-pass IIR filters or classical MTI cancellers can also be used when a different clutter-notch width is desired.
+The released code provides a MATLAB script to convert the resulting second-order section (SOS) matrix and gain vector into C code.

 After clutter rejection, the stream splits into two branches: one feeds micro-Doppler sensing, while the other performs delay-Doppler sensing.
 For delay-Doppler processing, sensing frame repacking is performed to construct the sensing frames,